torik42/YaLafi/editors/VIM.md

 - passes default options like "Plain Vim" to yalafi.shell
 - more options can be specified by user, see the example vimrc in [README#plugin-ale](../README.md#plugin-ale), variable `g:ale_tex_lty_shelloptions`

+Script lty.vim is registered at the ALE plugin with line `let g:ale_linters = { 'plaintex': ['lty'], 'tex': ['lty'] }` in vimrc.
+Whenever ALE wants to run the "linter", it writes the current version of the edited file in a temporary file.
+Then, it invokes yalafi.shell with the data returned by function `ale_linters#tex#lty#GetCommand()` in lty.vim.
+It places the output from stdout in a buffer and calls function `ale_linters#tex#lty#Handle()`.
+Here, we parse the JSON output and build a list of structures each containing information about one proofreading item.
+This list is returned to the plugin.

+TBD: check whether this still works with the current ALE version